ReenigneArcher/facebook-post-action/README.md

 To find your Page ID:

-1. From News Feed, click Pages in the left side menu.
+1. From News Feed, click Pages on the left side menu.
-2. Click your Page name to go to your Page.
+2. Click your Page's name to go to your Page.
 3. Click About in the left column.
 If you don't see About in the left column, click See More.
 4. Scroll down to find your Page ID below More Info.